 Therefore make sure to alkalize your urine during antibiotic treatment to have a chance in the battle of biofilm treatment for UTI.

-#11: Non-antibiotic biofilm treatment for UTI (supplements)
+#11: Supplements for biofilm treatment for chronic embedded UTI

 A promising strategy may be the use of enzyme molecules that can dissolve the biofilm matrix as well as quorum-sensing inhibitors that increase biofilm susceptibility to antibiotics.